The following piece by The Eagle's Charles Bonenti won a 2009 New England Newspaper & Press Association award for history reporting.

 It was an assessment that Rockwell's oldest son, Jarvis, seconded in a recent interview with The Eagle, saying: "That was his life.
 He worked everything out in his painting."

 Yet through his art, which is being celebrated this year with the 40th anniversary of the Norman Rockwell Museum in Stockbridge, Rockwell touched the hearts of millions.
-The characters in his illustrations represented what Americans saw as their best selves -- close-knit, honest, optimistic, hardworking.

 It was "an Arcadian vision in which harmony prevails between all sorts of people, particularly the young and the old," said New York Times Magazine writer Deborah Solomon, who is working on a Rockwell biography she expects to publish next year.
 "His longing for community spoke to America's sense of itself, particularly during the war years, when a sense of national unity still existed and the divisive claims of multiculturalism had not yet been voiced."